-- (2) an analysis assessing the feasibility of future Water-dependent Industrial Uses, considering the area's existing uses, characteristics and the context of surrounding land uses and activities, and determining whether additional uses are appropriate for the study area. - (3) a representation by Massport that it shall maintain Water-dependent Industrial Uses, Accessory Uses, Maritime Projects, and/or Temporary Uses on no less than seventy-five percent (75%) of the entire area consisting of those portions of Massport Properties located in a DPA, and a description of those uses which may comprise the remaining twenty-five percent (25%) or less, including Supporting DPA uses and other uses proposed for the Waterfront Development Plan Area.
-For purposes of this evaluation, Massport shall employ the methodology described in the Boston Marine Industrial Park Master Plan Update submitted to the DEP in July 1998. - (4) a description of the arrangements to be provided for Water-dependent Industrial Uses to be continued at their current locations or at appropriate alternative locations in the Port of Boston. - (5) a representation by Massport's Maritime Director that (a) any Nonwater-dependent Projects proposed within the DPA will not give rise to severe conflict with Port operations or excessive consumption of Port space, either directly or indirectly and (b) the implementation of the Waterfront Development Plan shall not significantly disrupt any existing Water-dependent Industrial Uses in areas outside, but proximate to, the Waterfront Development Plan area. - (6) with respect to any Waterfront Development Plan for the Fish Pier, as shown on Exhibit C, the Plan shall not propose hotel, residential or other short- or long-term overnight occupancy uses, except those exclusively serving Water-dependent Industrial Uses, or general purpose retail facilities not related to Maritime or Water-dependent Industrial Uses. - (7) notwithstanding the foregoing, Maritime, Water-dependent Industrial, Temporary and Supporting DPA Uses shall be allowed in DPA areas.
+(3) a representation by Massport that it shall maintain Water-dependent Industrial Uses, Accessory Uses, Maritime Projects, and/or Temporary Uses on no less than seventy-five percent (75%) of the entire area consisting of those portions of Massport Properties located in a DPA, and a description of those uses which may comprise the remaining twenty-five percent (25%) or less, including Supporting DPA uses and other uses proposed for the Waterfront Development Plan Area.
+For purposes of this evaluation, Massport shall employ the methodology described in the Boston Marine Industrial Park Master Plan Update submitted to the DEP in July 1998.

+(4) a description of the arrangements to be provided for Waterdependent Industrial Uses to be continued at their current locations or at appropriate alternative locations in the Port of Boston.

+(5) a representation by Massport's Maritime Director that (a) any Nonwater-dependent Projects proposed within the DPA will not give rise to severe conflict with Port operations or excessive consumption of Port space, either directly or indirectly and (b) the implementation of the Waterfront Development Plan shall not significantly disrupt any existing Water-dependent Industrial Uses in areas outside, but proximate to, the Waterfront Development Plan area.

+(6) with respect to any Waterfront Development Plan for the Fish Pier, as shown on Exhibit C, the Plan shall not propose hotel, residential or other short- or long-term overnight occupancy uses, except those exclusively serving Water-dependent Industrial Uses, or general purpose retail facilities not related to Maritime or Water-dependent Industrial Uses.

+(7) notwithstanding the foregoing, Maritime, Water-dependent Industrial, Temporary and Supporting DPA Uses shall be allowed in DPA areas.